duyen-ho/Artist-Site-CMS/readme.md

 ### The Learning Process

-Learning web development is an evolving process.
+Learning web development is a constantly evolving process.
 In making my first full stack web application, I learned a lot about my own expectations and current limitations.
 I have confidence issues and have been reluctant to admit that I am struggling and to ask for real one-to-one help.
-This comes with confusion about my scholarship position and thinking I had to be more self-sufficent.

 Although I had set very achievable goals, I had to present an incomplete work which I saw as a failure and was encouraged to see otherwise.
 I'm having difficulty in trusting myself.
 For me, it's a process of learning how to learn which is a wonderful thing and very humbling.